 This is according to the information provided by the NHSLA on the top 30 words that appear when looking at claims that were closed or settled in 2014/2015 which were related to “failure/delayed diagnosis” and “wrong diagnosis”.

 Which NHS Trusts Paid Out The Highest Amounts For “Failure/Delay Diagnosis” Claims?

 The table below shows the NHS Hospitals that came Top for the highest amounts paid out in compensation for “failure/delay diagnosis” claims in 2014/2015.

 |NAME OF NHS TRUST||NUMBER OF “FAILURE/DELAY DIAGNOSIS” CLAIMS CLOSED OR SETTLED|

 |Northern Lincolnshire and Goole Hospitals NHS Foundation 1||22|

 |United Lincolnshire Hospital NHS Trust||19|

-The Department of Health appears in top position as it takes responsibility for claims against NHS facilities which have closed or claims that cannot be attributed to a particular trust.
+The Department of Health appears in the top position as it takes responsibility for claims against NHS facilities that have closed or claims that cannot be attributed to a particular trust.